FatehjotSingh/CSieVe/README.md

 ## *Prerequisites*

 -python is installed on your PC

--pandas is installed on your pc (To install, run 'pip install pandas')
+-pandas is installed on your PC (To install, run 'pip install pandas')

+---

 ## *Usage Instructions*